morse-simulator/morse/doc/morse/user/installation.rst

 Required software
 +++++++++++++++++

-- Python (3.2 or +) compiled with the ``--with-wide-unicode`` flag
+- Python (3.2 or +) On Linux: compiled with the ``--with-wide-unicode`` flag
 - Blender (>= 2.59 & < 2.62) build with Python 3.2
 - MORSE source code

 .. note::
-  If you install Python by hand, it is important to specify the ``--with-wide-unicode`` flag, since Blender expects this behaviour.
+  If you install Python by hand, the compilation must be done according to your operating system, to match the Python complied in Blender:

-  Otherwise, there will be an incompatibility of types when using additional middlewares.
+  - On **Linux** compile with the ``--with-wide-unicode`` flag.
+This will provide you with 4-byte Unicode characters (max size: 1114111)

+  - On **Mac OS** do not use the ``--with-wide-unicode`` flag.
+This will provide you with 2-byte Unicode characters (max size: 65535)

+  It the sizes between your Python and Blender's do not match, you will get errors about undefined symbols with names starting with  PyUnicodeUCS4

 If you plan to use the simulator with raw sockets of text files as "middleware", you don't need anything else.
 Otherwise, you need to install the software for other middlewares: